Ewa6/quoteable-service/docs/api/subscribers-update-subscriber.md

 ## Request body

-This is the structure and fields of the JSON object that should be sent in the request body when updating a subscriber.
+This is the structure and fields of the JSON object that you should in the request body when you update a subscriber.

 ```js
 {